SmogDr/edar_coursebook/docs/03-rprog2.md

 ```

 This means that, for my current R session, R is working in the
-`RProgrammingForResearch` subdirectory of my `brookeanderson` directory (which
+`edar_coursebook` subdirectory of my `johnvolckens` directory (home directory).
-is my home directory).

-There are a few general rules for which working directory R will start in when
+There are a few general rules for which working directory R selects when
 you open an R session.
 These are not absolute rules, but they're generally
 true.
 If you have R closed, and you open it by double-clicking on an R script,
 then R will generally open with, as its working directory, the directory in
 which that script is stored.
 This is often a very convenient convention,
-because often any of the data you'll be reading in for that script is somewhere
+because often any of the data you'll import for that script is somewhere
 near where the script file is saved in the directory structure.
 If you open R
-by double-clicking on the R icon in "Applications" (or something similar on a
+by double-clicking on the R icon in "Applications" (or the start menu on a
 PC), R will start in its default working directory.
 You can find out what this
 is, or change it, in RStudio's "Preferences".
 Finally, if you open an R
-Project, R will start in that project's working directory (the directory in
+Project, R will start in that project's working directory---where the `.Rproj`
-which the `.Rproj` file for the project is stored).
+file for the project is stored.

 ### File and directory pathnames

 Once you get a picture of how your directories and files are organized, you can
 use pathnames, either absolute or relative, to read in files from different
-directories than your current working directory.
-Pathnames are the directions
+directories outside your current working directory.
+Pathnames are the
-for getting to a directory or file stored on your computer.
+directions for getting to a directory or file stored on your computer.

 When you want to reference a directory or file, you can use one of two types of
 pathnames:

-- *Relative pathname*: How to get to the file or directory from your current
+- *Relative pathname*: How to get to the file or directory from your current working directory
-working directory
-- *Absolute pathname*: How to get to the file or directory from anywhere on the
+- *Absolute pathname*: How to get to the file or directory from anywhere on the computer
-computer

-Absolute pathnames are a bit more straightforward conceptually, because they
+Absolute pathnames are a bit more straightforward conceptually because they
-don't depend on your current working directory.
-However, they're also a lot
+don't depend on your current working directory; however, they're also a lot
-longer to write, and they're much less convenient if you'll be sharing some of
+longer to write and very inconvenient if you'll be sharing some of your code
-your code with other people who might run it on their own computers.
-I'll
+with other people who might try to run it on their own computers.
+I'll explain
-explain this second point a bit more later in this section.
+this second point a bit more later in this section.

+I **strongly advise against the use of absolute pathnames** because of the
+aforementioned collaborative issue, but I will include some details here
-*Absolute pathnames* give the full directions to a directory or file, starting
+nonetheless. *Absolute pathnames* give the full directions to a directory or
-all the way at the root directory.
-For example, the `heat_mort.csv` file in the
+file, starting all the way at the root directory.
+For example, the
-`CourseText` directory has the absolute pathname:
+`heat_mort.csv` file in the `CourseText` directory has the absolute pathname:

 ```
 "/Users/brookeanderson/Desktop/RCourseFall2015/CourseText/heat_mort.csv"